aboutcode-org/univers/README.rst

 and several other utilities already provide similar capabilities!

-On the surface this is correct, but there are several differences and reasons liste here:
+On the surface this is correct, but there are several differences and reasons listed here:

 - Existing tools are parsing control files rather strictly.
 This library tries to be more flexible.
-For instance it can recognize and fix some almost correct copyright files that are not fully "machine readable" but close enough to the spec.
+For instance it can recognize and fix some almost correct copyright files that are not fully "machine readable" but close enough to the spec to be worthy of recovery.

 - Several of these tools have to deal with a lot of legacy compatibility.
 We do not have such need.
 For instance, the Python standard library email module